nerissa29/reading-notes/class2-15.md

 - The API responds with requested data

+#### What is Authorization Code Flow with Proof Key for Code Exchange (PKCE)

+Mobile applications can use the *Authorization Code Flow* during autentication but with additional security.
+The *OAuth 2.0* provdes *Authorization Code Flow version* that uses Proof of Key for Code Exachange or known as PKCE [^2].

+#### What is Implicit Flow with Form Post?

+The *Implicit Flow with Form Post*, rovided by OAuth 2.0, is an alternative to th *Authorization Code Flow* [^2].
+This is intended for Public Clients, or applications that are unable to secure Client Secrets securely [^2].

+#### What is Client Credentials Flow?

+In *Client Credentials Flow*, the M2M or machine-to-machine application, uses the system to "authenticates and authorizes the app rather than a user" - [^2]: [Auth0 Docs: Authentication and Authorization Flows](https://auth0.com/docs/get-started/authentication-and-authorization-flow).

+#### What is Device Authorization Flow?

+In the *Device Authorization Flow*, the device asks the user to authorize the device by asking the user to go to the link thourgh their smartphones/computers, and do the authorization there. - - [^2]: [Auth0 Docs: Authentication and Authorization Flows](https://auth0.com/docs/get-started/authentication-and-authorization-flow).

+#### What is Resource Owner Password Flow?

+The *Resource Owner Password Flow* should only be used when the "redirect-based flows (like the Authorization Code Flow) cannot be used [^2]".
+It ass the users to provide credentials like username and password using an interactive form [^2].

 [^1]: [What is OAuth?
 How the open authorization framework works](https://www.csoonline.com/article/3216404/what-is-oauth-how-the-open-authorization-framework-works.html)
 [^2]: [Auth0 Docs: Authentication and Authorization Flows](https://auth0.com/docs/get-started/authentication-and-authorization-flow)